From chronicling African American botanical history to cultivating new community ecosystems in the USA

 Listening to Montgomery connect her scientific expertise with mentoring roles and community action, and witnessing her natural charisma, empathetic intellect and persuasive speech, it became clear that her vision and capabilities extend far beyond botany.
 (See video linked below.)

 Beronda Montgomery knows exactly what it takes to cultivate thriving human ecosystems.
-Right now, that is precisely the kind of knowledge our nation needs to survive and develop its democratic potential.
+Right now, that is the kind of knowledge our nation needs to survive and develop its democratic potential.

 Margaret Gray Bayne is an Ecollective contributing writer and collaborating editor.

-But trees and historical grounds can also have chilling effects
+Trees and historical grounds can also have chilling effects

 [Interviewer] And what you said in it (the Lessons from Plants book), which I still think about all the time, is that if you have a house plant and it’s sitting on your windowsill and it’s not doing well, you say “What about the environment is causing this plant not to thrive?”
 Right?
 So we don’t do that with each other!